mrjoes/tornadio2/README.rst

             self.send(response.body)

-If client will quickly send two messages, it will work "synchronously" - ``on_message`` won't be called for second message till handling of first message finished.
+If client will quickly send two messages, it will work "synchronously" - ``on_message`` won't be called for second message till handling of first message is finished.

-However, if you will change decorator to ``gen.engine``, message handling will be asynchronous as well and will be out of order:
+However, if you will change decorator to ``gen.engine``, message handling will be asynchronous and might be out of order:
 ::

     from tornadio2 import gen